-Our interest lies in devising a principled way for tuning/calibrating a RANS model for jet-in-crossflow (JinC) interactions.
-JinC is a canonical model for many practical flow interactions e.g., the maneuvering of launch vehicles, mixing of (injected) fuel with an oxidizer, and even the plume from a volcano interacting with the wind [12].
-JinC interactions are poorly simulated using RANS [13] when using parameters held at their nominal values.
-As a first step towards improving the predictive accuracy of RANS in JinC, we hypothesized that more relevant parameter values could obtained by calibrating to a strongly vortical flow.
-In our previous work [1], we tested this hypothesis by designing a Bayesian calibration technique to estimate 3 RANS parameters, $\mathbf{C} = (C{\mu}, C{\epsilon 2}, C{\epsilon 1})$, from data from an incompressible, flow over a square cylinder (FOSC) experiment.
+Our interest lies in devising a principled way for tuning/calibrating a RANS model for jet-in-crossflow (JIC) interactions.
+JIC is a canonical model for many practical flow interactions e.g., the maneuvering of launch vehicles, mixing of (injected) fuel with an oxidizer, and even the plume from a volcano interacting with the wind.
+11 JIC interactions are poorly simulated using RANS 12 when using parameters held at their nominal values.
+As a first step towards improving the predictive accuracy of RANS in JIC, we hypothesized that more relevant parameter values could obtained by calibrating to a strongly vortical flow.
+In our previous work, 13 we tested this hypothesis by designing a Bayesian calibration technique to estimate 3 RANS parameters, $\mathbf{C} = (C{\mu}, C{\epsilon 2}, C{\epsilon 1})$, from data from an incompressible, flow over a square cylinder (FOSC) experiment.
 The parameters were estimated as a 3D joint PDF (JPDF), capturing the uncertainty in the estimates due to limited data and the inherent shortcomings of RANS.
-The predictions obtained by running JinC simulations using parameters sampled from the post-calibration parameter PDFs were far more accurate that the one obtained using $C{nom} = \{0.09, 1.92, 1.44\}$, the nominal values of the same parameters.
-The improvement in predictive accuracy was surprising since there is little obvious similarity between a transonic JinC interaction and incompressible FOSC, beyond the strongly vortical nature of the flow.
-The main contributions of our previous work were (1) to identify how inadequate C{nom} were for JinC interactions, and a more relevant flow interaction that could be used to obtained better C; (2) a rigorous method to create surrogate models for Reynolds stresses in FOSC interactions; (3) developing a joint PDF for C using MCMC and models of a relatively complex flow (2D turbulent flow over a square cylinder) and (4) demonstrating the usefulness of ensemble predictions.
-Using parameters sampled from the post-calibration PDF, we found a parameter set that was very close (about 15% relative errors) to measurements from a JinC experiment.
+The predictions obtained by running JIC simulations using parameters sampled from the post-calibration parameter PDFs were far more accurate that the one obtained using $C{nom} = \{0.09, 1.92, 1.44\}$, the nominal values of the same parameters.
+The improvement in predictive accuracy was surprising since there is little obvious similarity between a transonic JIC interaction and incompressible FOSC, beyond the strongly vortical nature of the flow.
+The main contributions of our previous work were (1) to identify how inadequate C{nom} were for JIC interactions, and a more relevant flow interaction that could be used to obtained better C; (2) a rigorous method to create surrogate models for Reynolds stresses in FOSC interactions; (3) developing a joint PDF for C using MCMC and surrogate models of a relatively complex flow (2D turbulent flow over a square cylinder) and (4) demonstrating the usefulness of ensemble predictions.
+Using parameters sampled from the post-calibration PDF, we found a parameter set that was very close (about 15% relative errors) to measurements from a JIC experiment.

-While our previous work showed the inadequacy of C{nom} and a way to overcome it, it nevertheless did not address whether $k - \varepsilon$ models for JinC could be improved further.
-The prediction errors in [1] contained contributions from the structural error as well as parametric sub-optimality - recall that the joint PDF was obtained by calibrating to FOSC, not JinC, experimental data.
-In this work, we seek to isolate the impact of the structural error by calibrating to JinC experimental data.
-Thereafter, any deviations of RANS predictions from observations can be attributed to structural deficiencies of the $k - \varepsilon$ model itself and the inaccuracies in the experimental data.
+While our previous work showed the inadequacy of \mathbf{C}{nom} and a way to overcome it, it nevertheless did not address whether $k-\epsilon$ models for JIC could be improved further.
+The prediction errors in Ref.
+13 contained contributions from the structural error as well as parametric sub-optimality - recall that the joint PDF was obtained by calibrating to FOSC, not JIC, experimental data.
+In this work, we seek to isolate the impact of the structural error by calibrating to JIC experimental data.
+Thereafter, any deviations of RANS predictions from observations can be attributed to structural deficiencies of the $k-\epsilon$ model itself and the inaccuracies in the experimental data.
 We will investigate whether the structural error affects certain variables more than others.
-We will also investigate whether the calibration is overly sensitive to the gross flow properties viz., the freestream Mach number and the strength of the jet relative to the freestream.
-Thus we will seek to characterize the structural error, its sensitivity to off-calibration points and ascertain the limits of applicability of a calibration.
+We will also investigate whether the calibration is overly sensitive to the gross flow properties, specifically the strength of the jet relative to the freestream.
 This is the first step in trying to improve the predictive capability of RANS, and is the first contribution of this work.